22 Characteristics of High-Potential Employees to Look For

 Innovation and creativity are natural characteristics of employees with high potential.
 They use these skills to enhance the working environment for themselves and their colleagues.

 These types of workers innovate creative ideas and approaches to make work easier.
-They’re action-orientedOpens in a new tab and don’t shy away from risking and failing.
+They’re action-oriented and don’t shy away from taking risks and failing, as discussed in the article, '12 Characteristics of Innovative People,Opens in a new tab' by Esade.

 15. They are flexible and resilient